Integrated Physiology and Molecular Medicine Laboratory

 Louisiana State University, 2026 (Anticipated)

-Elizabeth Heintz is a doctoral student in the IPMM laboratory and is mentored by Dr. John P. Kirwan.
+Elizabeth Heintz is a doctoral candidate at Louisiana State University in the Department of Kinesiology.
 Her current work is focused on the role of mitochondrial solute carriers in the regulation of non-alcoholic fatty liver disease.
 Elizabeth has a broader interest in exercise physiology with a focus on mitochondrial adaptations associated with aging and chronic disease.

 Research In Focus